 Welcome to Paralaxita Entomology!

-Paralaxita Entomology is a home-grown and open initiative based out of dedicated to studying, documenting, and sharing the world of insects.
+Paralaxita Entomology is a home-grown and open initiative dedicated to studying, documenting, and sharing the world of insects.
 It combines field observations, photography, species notes, and accessible resources to inspire curiosity, educate, and support conservation.
 The Species Directory and Archives aim to make entomological knowledge approachable for anyone from students and hobbyists to researchers and professonials.

 The project is based out of Centre Wellington and its surrounding area in southwestern Ontario, Canada, but frequently features other international areas such as the greater Maceio area in Alagoas, Brazil.